clarkkon/IBM-Employee-Attrition-Logistic-Regression/README.md

 ## Navigating the repository:

-Data can be found in employee_attriion.csv file
+Data for this project can be found in employee_attriion.csv file

 index.ipynb contains the coding and markup